tinatsina/c3labs/README.md

 Eyasu message of commit

 My Name is Eyasu Teshome.
 I am proud Ethiopian.
 I have joined a group which was created by  Kumbulabulushula.
-The Father of my future kids.
+I am the Father of my future kids.